-In Clinching Victory, the 21st episode of The Asterisk War, Amagiri Ayato and Julis Riessfeld complete their match against AR-D. We learn Toudou Kirin’s fate.
+In The Asterisk War episode 21, Clinching Victory, Amagiri Ayato and Julis Riessfeld complete their match against AR-D. We learn Toudou Kirin’s fate.
 Dirk Eberwein and Ernesta Kühne discuss opportunities for future collaboration.
 We learn a little more about the past of Yabuki Eishirou, Ayato’s mysterious friend.
 Finally, we see a shocking revelation about Ayato’s sister, Amagiri Haruka.

 Ayato and Julis continue their slug-fest against AR-D, who grows more powerful by the moment.
 They’re able to push him so hard he releases release so much power that he injures himself.
 They use the time to come up with a counter attack.
 Julis is wounded; Ayato’s at the limits of his endurance.
 Will they be able to prevail?

 After the Festa is over, Eishirou confronts the kidnapper and reveal’s the kidnapper’s name.
 How did Eishirou know?
 And why was the kidnapper so afraid of Eishirou?